-Students who receive an "Incomplete" grade in a graduate-level course (500-level or above) must complete the necessary work on a timetable made in agreement with the instructor using this form: https://students.asu.edu/forms/incomplete-grade-request Students may request no more than one calendar year and must agree to the grade received if

-Students may request no more than one calendar year and must agree to the grade received if the work is not completed by the deadline.
+Students who receive an "Incomplete" grade in a graduate-level course (500-level or above) must complete the necessary work on a timetable made in agreement with the instructor using this form: https://students.asu.edu/forms/incomplete-grade-request Students may request no more than one calendar year and must agree to the grade received if the work is not completed by the deadline.
 If the incomplete is not removed within one calendar year, the grade will be changed to previously agreed upon default grade.